gohugoio/hugoDocs/content/en/getting-started/usage.md

 hugo
 ```

-This builds your site, publishing the files to the `public` directory.
+This builds your site and publishes the files to the `public` directory.
 The directory structure will look something like this:

 ```text
 public/